ringtail-software/CodingExercise/DevNotes.md

 - Assume authenticated user
 - Log to default logger

+Additional assumptions
+- using ints as Ids, but in a large system it would be guids
+- an investment object represents a single transaction of purchasing shares of stock
+- there would be an existing authentification system that we would tie into, likely confirming access to methods
+-

+### Issues
+If this were an actual story, several things would need to be clarified.
+- Terminology: An Investment appears to represent a transaction.
+But common nominclature might suggest an investment includes all transactions into an entity.
+Eg: buying stock in the same company at different times.
+- If that's the case, do we need to aggreigate it?
+- What does the data look like that the API is grabbing?

 ### ToDo
 First thought: If this were a full feature implementation, what would be involved?